lodash/lodash/doc/README.md

 ### <a id="_findindexarray--callbackidentity-thisarg"></a>`_.findIndex(array [, callback=identity, thisArg])`
 <a href="#_findindexarray--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L4165 "View in source") [&#x24C9;][1]

-This method is like `_.find`, except that it returns the index of the element that passes the callback check, instead of the element itself.
+This method is like `_.find`, except that it returns the index of the first element that passes the callback check, instead of the element itself.

 #### Arguments
 1. `array` *(Array)*: The array to search.